 Ben Sturt

-I’m a journalist who has written for Tes Magazine and The Diplomat, as well as regional publications including Southern Daily Echo, The Portsmouth News, The Londoners and SunStar Davao (Philippines).
+I’m a News Reporter at the Bournemouth Daily Echo.
+I have also written for The Times, The New World, Tes Magazine and The Diplomat, as well as regional publications including Southern Daily Echo, The Portsmouth News, The Londoners and SunStar Davao (Philippines).
+My reporting has also featured in Metro and Mail Online.

-I recently completed my NCTJ Multimedia Journalism qualification at News Associates.
-I received an A grade in Media Law, and am on course to achieve the gold standard.
+I have achieved the gold standard NCTJ Multimedia Journalism qualification at News Associates, including an A grade in Media Law.
 I have achieved 60wpm shorthand, and am working towards securing 100wpm.

 Featured Articles